 - Most USS Essex (CV-9) class carriers were completed with four Mark 32 twin mounts, mainly Mods 0, 2 and 4, and four Mark 24 Mod 11 single pedestal mounts.
 Post-war, a few of these ships had their pedestal mounts replaced with Mark 30 base ring open mountings for reasons that are not clear.
 By the early 1960s, all of the twin mountings had been removed from those carriers still in commission.
 A few of these carriers were modified by this time such that they now carried eight single mountings, two on each corner.
 The batteries were reduced during the 1960s, with Essex (CVS-9) carrying four Mark 30 Mod 86 mounts in February 1968, Yorktown (CVS-10) had four Mark 24 Mod 11 mounts as of November 1964, Ticonderoga (CVS-14) had three Mark 24 Mod 11 as of June 1973 and Randolph (CVS-15) carried three Mark 24 Mod 11 and one Mark 24 Mod 6 as of September 1966.

 21 USS Independence (CVL-22) was completed with two Mark 24 Mod 11 mounts but these were removed and replaced with quad 40 mm Bofors mounts soon after commissioning at the CO's request.
+See photograph below.
 No other carrier of this class was commissioned with 5" (12.7 cm) guns.
-Some references state that the Independence class were the only US carriers of World War II armed only with automatic weapons, but this ignores the Saipan (CVL 48) class which were under construction at the war's end.
+Some references state that the Independence class were the only US carriers of World War II armed solely with automatic weapons, but this ignores the Saipan (CVL-48) class which were under construction at the war's end.

 22 HMS Delhi replaced her six 6"/45 (15.2 cm) Mark XII guns with five enclosed Mark 30 mounts which were installed in positions 1, 2, 4, 5 and 6.
 Her forward, midships and after magazines were converted to handle 5" (12.7 cm) ammunition.
 The magazine formerly used for mount 3 was converted to oil tankerage.
 Standard US handling rooms were fitted under the mounts, with dredger hoists in each handling room used to bring up ammunition from the magazines below.
 British fire control equipment was removed and Delhi was given two Mark 37 GFCS to control these guns during her refit.
 Cabling and other electrical and structural work to accommodate British radar equipment was performed in the USA, but no radars were actually fitted until Delhi returned to Britain where Type 285 fire control radars were fitted to the directors.